splanck/vc/docs/command_line.md

 ## Preprocessor Usage

 The preprocessor runs automatically before the lexer.
 It supports both `#include "file"` and `#include <file>` to insert the contents of another file.
 Additional directories to search for included files can be provided with the `-I`/`--include` option.
-Angle-bracket includes search those directories, then any paths listed in the `VCPATH` environment variable (colon separated, or semicolons on Windows), followed by the standard system locations such as `/usr/include`.
+Angle‑bracket includes search those directories, then any paths listed in the `VCPATH` environment variable (colon separated, or semicolons on Windows), followed by the standard system locations such as `/usr/include`.
 Quoted includes also consult directories from `VCINC`.
 Entries from `VCPATH` and `VCINC` are appended after all `-I` directories so command-line paths are searched first.
-Directories from `VC_SYSINCLUDE` are searched before the builtin list.
+Directories from `VC_SYSINCLUDE` or the `--vc-sysinclude` option are searched before the builtin list.
+When `--internal-libc` is used `libc/include` is inserted automatically.
 When `--sysroot` is used these builtin locations are prefixed with the provided directory.
-It also supports
 For example:

 ```sh
 VCPATH=/opt/headers VCINC=./quoted vc -I ./inc -o prog.s prog.c
 ```

 The compiler will search `./inc` first, then `/opt/headers` for `<...>` includes and `./quoted` for `"..."` includes before falling back to the system directories.

 object-like `#define` macros and parameterized macros such as `#define NAME(a, b)`; macro bodies are expanded recursively.